RichardAlcabes22/nba_project/README.md

 * Can statistics which reflect a team's level of skill, preparation and effort (hustle) yield similar or even better results than the traditional statistics upon which most players/teams are evaluated?
 * Can these chosen features transcend the changing nature of the game in order to allow for an "apples-to-apples" categorization of teams from multiple eras of NBA play?
 * If all of the above are realistic and possible, can an informed sports-wager be placed utilizing the outputs of said modeling?
-* If wagers are at-risk, which is more benign, a false positive: a team predicted to make the playoffs but fails to do so, or a false-negative: a team that is predicted to NOT make the playoffs but ulyimately does?
+* Which is the more disasterous outcome, a false positive: a team predicted to make the playoffs but fails to do so, or a false-negative: a team that is predicted to NOT make the playoffs but ultimately does?
 * Can the sports-wagering public make use of the model output when placing "futures" wagers on teams that may or may not win NBA Championship, Conf Championship, or Div Championship?

 #### Data Dictionary: